abdessamad-el/Othello/README.md

 # Othello Reversi Game

 This project is a web-based implementation of the classic board game **Othello (Reversi)**.
 It features a Spring Boot backend with REST endpoints and a simple HTML/CSS/JavaScript frontend.
-The game supports both **Player vs. Computer** and **Player vs. Player** .
+The game supports **Player vs. Computer**, **Player vs. Player**, and real-time **Matchmaking** for quick pairing.

 <p align="center">
   <img src="images/screenshot.png" alt="Othello App Screenshot">